 Some of the things people need help with when they are diagnosed with a critical illness include:

-Talk with an agent in the Trusted Choice network to find coverage for these items in a life insurance policy for critical illness.
+Talk with an agent in the independent insurance network to find coverage for these items in a life insurance policy for critical illness.

 Here are a few things to know: